rgillis873/bookstore/README.md

 # Look Inna Book Bookstore
 An online book store built with Node.js, Express and SQL.
-User's can browse, review or purchase books.
+Users can browse, review or purchase books.
 Owners can view sales reports, orders from publishers and can also add or remove books from the store.

 ![bookstore-search](https://user-images.githubusercontent.com/59716448/234674286-d2572d28-b477-4c31-be7a-734816885c7a.png)